 Wing Officials: Hold briefly following the Try or Successful Field Goal to see if the Referee might declare an "Obvious On-Side Kick" situation, then move straight out to the sideline and up to the 20 yard line.
-Hold there until the Umpire has reached the 20 yard line and any "Obvious On-Side Kick" has been relayed; then move up the field without any additional signaling.
+Hold there until the Umpire has reached the 20 yard line and any "Obvious On-Side Kick" has been relayed; then the crew releases directly to their appropriate pre-kick positions.